JohnPaton/airbase/docs/source/index.rst

      Verified data (E1a) from 2013 to 2023 reported by countries by 30 September
      each year for the previous year.

-     Use -c/--country and -p/--pollutant to restrict the download specific countries and pollutants, e.g.
+     Use -c/--country and -p/--pollutant to restrict the download specific countries and pollutants, or -C/--city and -p/--pollutant to restrict the download specific cities and pollutants, e.g.
      - download only Norwegian, Danish and Finish sites airbase verified -c NO -c DK -c FI
      - download only SO2, PM10 and PM2.5 observations
        airbase verified -p SO2 -p PM10 -p PM2.5

-     Use -C/--city to further restrict the download to specific cities, e.g.
-     - download only PM10 and PM2.5 from Valletta, the Capital of Malta airbase verified -C Valletta -c MT -p PM10 -p PM2.5
+     - download only PM10 and PM2.5 from Valletta, the Capital of Malta airbase verified -C Valletta -p PM10 -p PM2.5

    Options:
      -c, --country [AD|AL|AT|...]
      -p, --pollutant [k|V|NT|...]
-     -C, --city TEXT                 only from selected <cities>
+     -C, --city TEXT                 Only from selected <cities> (--country option will be ignored).
      -F, --aggregation-type, --frequency [hourly|daily|other]
-                                     only hourly data, daily data or other aggregation frequency
+                                     Only hourly data, daily data or other aggregation frequency.
-     -M, --metadata                  download station metadata
+     -M, --metadata                  Download station metadata.
      --path PATH                     [default: data/verified]
      -n, --dry-run, --summary        Total download files/size, nothing will be downloaded.